ganesh1082/query-to-pdf/templates/template_2.typ

-// A modern 2-column Typst template for professional reports.
+// A dynamic 2-column Typst template for professional reports with intelligent content flow.

 // Data import from the JSON file created by the Python script.
 #let data = json("report_data.json")